 Recently, my wife and I went to her grandmother’s house for a visit.
-After lunch, she asked my wife, “Christine, I’m getting older and my days are short.
+After lunch, she asked my wife, “Christine, I’m getting older, and my days are short.
 Is there anything of mine you would like once I am gone?”

-As Christ-followers, we are instructed to teach this Word to others.
-So, if you are in Christ, you are a disciple of Christ and every disciple is called to make disciples.
+As Christ-followers, we are instructed to teach the gospel to others.
+So, if you are in Christ, you are a disciple of Christ, and every disciple is called to make disciples.

 Parents, dads, and moms – are you making disciples of your children?
 For the Christ-follower, are other men and women pouring into your life by teaching you the Word and demonstrating what it looks like to live a godly life in Christ Jesus?
 And for the older, more mature believers, are you taking younger believers under your wing to teach them Scriptures that better ensure a Christ-centered life?